-In summary, this recipe is 1.
+In summary, these Thai Turkey Lettuce Wraps with Peanut Sauce are 1.
 Delicious / 2.
 Healthy / 3.
 Ready in under 30 minutes / 4.
 Gluten-Free / 5.
 High in protein / 6.
 Requires no silverware (hi, less dishes!) / 7.
 Low in carbs / 8.
-Perfect for an appetizer or light dinner/ 9.
+Perfect for an appetizer or light dinner / 9.
 An easy way to feed a crowd / 10.
 Inexpensive

-I can’t wait for you to make this dish and enjoy it with friends (and maybe a little wine) on a warm summer night!
+I can’t wait for you to make these Thai Turkey Lettuce Wraps with Peanut Sauce and enjoy it with friends (and maybe a little wine) on a warm summer night!
 What are some of your favorite ways to cook turkey?
 Be sure to follow Serve Turkey’s Facebook Page for even more healthy recipes and fun ideas!